 1. Talk to Those Who Bounced & Didn’t Convert

-This may be a little uncomfortable, especially considering you’d be reaching out to people that made a chose not to become customers.
+This may be a little uncomfortable, especially considering you’d be reaching out to people that made a choice not to become customers.
 But that’s exactly why you’re reaching out.
 They didn’t convert.
 They didn’t even get started.

 And you need to know why.